 To learn more about groups, see Working with group data.

-In addition to supporting user management and OAuth-based login for your app, API Services also makes it easy to integrate third-party authentication through such popular services as Facebook, Twitter and other OAuth-enabled accounts.
+In addition to supporting user management and OAuth-based login for your app, API BaaS also makes it easy to integrate third-party authentication through such popular services as Facebook, Twitter and other OAuth-enabled accounts.
 Providing third-party sign-in can improve user experience, while increasing adoption, giving you access to valuable information from social networks and services.

 To learn more about using third-party sign-in, see Facebook sign in.

 The device entity allows you to capture geolocation data from your users' GPS-enabled devices to more effectively target campaigns, push notifications, offers and more.
 Geolocation also gives you an important data point for contextualizing and analyzing trends and user behavior.

 Push notifications are the most effective way to engage your users with relevant content, and thanks to API BaaS, implementing them can be done in minutes.
 Simply register your app and your user's devices with a notification provider, such as Apple Push Notification Service or Google Cloud Messaging, then use the API BaaS notification entity to send millions of push notifications a month at no cost.
 When used in conjunction with queries of user and application data, push notifications become a powerful tool for leveraging user data, ensuring relevancy and driving engagement.